Lipen/discrete-math-course/typst/lec-set-theory.typ

 // Greatest element
 #definition[
   The _greatest element_ of a poset $pair(S, leq)$ is an element $g in S$ that is greater than or equal to every other element in $S$, i.e., for all $x in S$, $x leq g$.

-  #note[
-    Not all posets have a greatest element, but if they do, it is _unique_ and also a maximal element.
-  ]
 ]

 // Least element